ForNeVeR/overtone/Readme.md

 the user will have to provide the resources (it is unlikely we'll ever be able to provide these resources ourselves).

-The game is considered [abandonware][wikipedia.abandonware], so feel free to download the game from [My Abandonware][my-abandonware.the-tone-rebellion].
+The game is considered [abandonware][wikipedia.abandonware], so feel free to download the game from the [Internet Archive][archive-org.the-tone-rebellion].

 Prerequisites
 -------------